Early Modern Iberian and British Worlds

 - PhD, Johns Hopkins University

 My training in Atlantic history and embrace of world history and environmental humanities shape my scholarship and teaching.
-My undergraduate course offerings range widely from the Caribbean to the global Iberian empires, the history of piracy, and the history of empires and the environment.
-I work with graduate students in courses and via independent studies on numerous related fields.
+My undergraduate teaching ranges widely and includes (but is not limited to) courses on world history, global piracy, empires and the environment, and the global Caribbean.
+I work with graduate students in courses and in independent studies on numerous related fields.
 My first book American Baroque: Pearls and the Nature of Empire 1492-1700 (Omohundro Institute/UNC Press, 2018) considered the global repercussions of patterns of human and environmental resource management established in the sixteenth-century Spanish Caribbean pearl fisheries.
-My next project Servants of the Seasons: Itinerant Labor and Environmental Flux in Historical Perspective looks at how work and seasonality have shaped the relationship between governance and people’s experience of subjecthood over time.
-I am particularly interested in the types of impermanent and semi-permanent arrangements that characterized people’s engagement with the world of work beyond the familiar categories of slavery and freedom and how fluctuations in the natural world shaped these types of agreements.
+My current work advances my two major areas of scholarly interest, early modern Atlantic history and world history.
+I am finishing an article on early modern Iberian Atlantic notions about itinerant labor and seasonality and working on a book titled Servants of the Seasons: Itinerant Labor and the Making of the Modern World, which explores related issues on a global scale.
+I am also the Editor of the Journal of Early Modern History.